metrorailings/OwlBlog/content/posts/week-1-insights.md

 The Giants and their three man pass rushes...lord help me.

 The Steelers and their pass rush remain as ferocious as ever.

+***

+## Titans @ Broncos

+Ryan Tannehill crisp and efficient conducting the 2-minute offense.

+The Broncos have a truly stout defensive line and some elaborate complexity to their coverage schemes.
+It's what's keeping them in this game.
+Well, that and....

+The Titans need to give Stephen Gostkowski a breather.
+Four straight missed kicks, three of them field goals.
+Shameful.

+This Broncos offensive line needs to be called into question, particularly the tackles.

+Melvin Gordon loves running laterally.